-Although there are some dietary concerns Mirren’s got to factor in when keeping her global movie star image (for example, ensuring you take the best vitamins for women over 50 and the best supplements for joints) Mirren is a lifelong follower of a tried-and-tested exercise plan, the Royal Canadian Air Force exercise plan, or the "XBX plan for physical fitness", has been in use since the 1950s, and Mirren uses it to prepare for more physically active roles.
+Although there are some dietary concerns Mirren’s got to factor in when keeping her global movie star image (for example, ensuring she's got the best vitamins for women over 50 and the best supplements for joints), Mirren is also a lifelong follower of a tried-and-tested workout plan.
+The Royal Canadian Air Force exercise plan, or the "XBX plan for physical fitness", has been in use since the 1950s, and Mirren uses it to prepare for more physically active roles.
 It’s been dubbed the Helen Mirren workout by various online outlets.

 "It is the exercise I have done off and on my whole life.
 It just very gently gets you fit.
 Two weeks of doing that and you think: 'Yeah, I could go to the gym now'."